First Amendment Banned as they move to Censor the Internet

 Take for example a Google search for the term “new world order.”
 What do you get?

 The first results are pages that debunk the new world order as a conspiracy theory.
 Those are followed by listings for books sold by Amazon about the new world order or pages that extol the virtues of a more positive view of a new world order.
 Then you get listings for articles written by the mainstream media that largely water down the topic making it seem like a harmless political term.
 Not until, page 3 of the results do you find an entry for the alternative view of the new world order.
 Then, sprinkled among the many non-conspiratorial or entertainment sites on the following pages are a few alternative sites exposing the true agenda of the new world order.
-The once top ranked Jeremiah Project article on the new world order has been relegated to page 7.
+The once top ranked Jeremiah Project article on the new world order has been shadow banned to a search position I can no longer find.

 As you peruse the pages here on the Jeremiah Project, you’re likely to encounter in increasing number of examples of the YouTube purge of conservative voices.
 It seems almost faster than I can post videos to this website, YouTube takes that video down or terminates the owner’s account.
 Take note of that when you see a video that has been replaced with the notice of termination.